 Availability of the Schedule Description metadata unit is indicated by the presence of the scheduleDescription element in the MBS User Service Bundle Description metadata unit.
 The URI of the Schedule Description instance document is provided by the @scheduleDescriptionURI attribute in the scheduleDescription element.

-A Schedule Description instance document describes the distribution schedule of the MBS Distribution Session and the availability of content via unicast delivery for an MBS User Service in terms of:
+A Schedule Description instance document describes the distribution schedule of the MBS User Service and the availability of content via unicast delivery in terms of:

 - Start/stop lists,